tensorflow/tfx/docs/guide/cli.md

 The TFX command-line interface (CLI) performs a full range of pipeline actions using pipeline orchestrators, such as Apache Airflow, Apache Beam, and Kubeflow Pipelines.
+Local orchestrator can be also used for faster development or debugging.
 For example, you can use the CLI to:

 *   Create, update, and delete pipelines.
 *   Run a pipeline and monitor the run on various orchestrators.